 World's largest multi-layer flexible PCBs

-A patented process innovation (UK Patent 2498994, U.S. Patent 9226410, China Patent CN 104145539 B) has extended Trackwise’ capability to the manufacture of flexible multilayer printed circuit boards of any length, making these the world’s largest flexible multilayer PCBs.
+A patented process innovation* has extended Trackwise’ capability to the manufacture of flexible multilayer printed circuit boards of any length, making these the world’s largest flexible multilayer PCBs.

 In high value, mass-critical applications, boards of such length can be used as an alternative to traditional wiring harnesses, offering significant benefits in terms of reliability, repeatability and moreover in the reduction of space required and weight – up to 75% saving.

-Flexible printed circuit boards were developed 50 years ago as a replacement for wire harnesses – in order to save weight and space – and are now a multi-billion dollar global industry.
+Flexible printed circuit boards were developed as a replacement for wire harnesses in order to save weight and space.
+In a little over 50 years, they have become a multi-billion dollar global industry.

 The application of flexible PCBs has however been limited due to the length of product available.
 Due to manufacturers’ limits (typically 610mm), product application has in general been limited to inside a box or equipment – rather than between boxes.
 Until now: